mrglavas/samples/legacyapp/README.md

    1. [install kAppNav](https://github.com/kappnav/README).
    1. [install WebSphere Liberty](https://developer.ibm.com/wasdev/downloads/#asset/runtimes-wlp-webProfile8) and create default server.

-      Create and start default server with these steps:
+      Create and start default server with these commands:

+      ```
-      1. $LIBERTY_HOME/bin/server create
+      $LIBERTY_HOME/bin/server create
-      1. $LIBERTY_HOME/bin/server start
+      $LIBERTY_HOME/bin/server start
+      ```

       Be sure to install the WebSphere Liberty server on a VM that is network accessible from the Kubernetes cluster running kAppNav.
 Note you can alternatively use [OpenLiberty](https://openliberty.io/).

    1. [install JBoss EAP 7.2](https://developers.redhat.com/products/eap/download?sc_cid=701f2000000RmA9AAK&gclid=EAIaIQobChMIwaCv_6v35AIV0cDACh3ZUAIDEAAYASAAEgLzifD_BwE&gclsrc=aw.ds) and [install helloworld sample application](https://developers.redhat.com/products/eap/hello-world#fndtn-macos).

       Be sure to install the JBoss server on a VM that is network accessible from the Kubernetes cluster running kAppNav.
 Also be sure to use standalone server to run the helloworld sample.
-Start the standlone server using this command:

-      $JBOSS_HOME/bin/standalone.sh

-      Note also you must tweak the JBOSS standalone server to listen on all interfaces in order to be accessible for this sample.
+Note you must tweak the JBOSS standalone server to listen on all interfaces in order to be accessible for this sample.
 Make the following change to $JBOSS_HOME/standalone/configuration/standalone.xml:

       From:
       ```